Benoît Duquesne: Early life and education

-His family was from Wasquehal and his origin is from Glageon.
-His father, Gérard Duquesne, a doctor and the mayor of the town, had seven children.
+His family was from Wasquehal and originally came from Glageon.
+His father, Gérard Duquesne, was a doctor and the mayor of the town, and had seven children.
 Benoît Duquesne was educated at the primary school of Couplevoie and at the Lycée Saint-Joseph of Reims for his secondary studies.
-After graduating with a degree in law, hé studied at the ESJ (École supérieure de journalisme) of Lille where he graduated in 1983.
+After graduating with a degree in law, he studied at the ESJ (École supérieure de journalisme) of Lille where he graduated in 1983.

 Television career

 From 1982 to 1988, he was a reporter on Europe 1, and then joined TF1 until 1994.
 He worked for the news magazines A la une, Le Droit de savoir and Reportages.
-From 1994 to 1997, he is the replacing presenter of the news on France 2.
-On the evening of the second round of the presidential election of 1995, in direct on France 2, he attempts to obtain by motorcycle the impressions of the winner Jacques Chirac from his car.
-He is then in charge of exceptional reportings on France 2 until 1999.
-In the meantime, from 1995 to 2000, he is the correspondent in London.
-From 2000 to 2001, he is the editor-in-chief.
+From 1994 to 1997, he was a stand-in news anchor on France 2.
+On the evening of the second round of the French presidential election of 1995, live on France 2, he rode a motorcycle chasing winner Jacques Chirac's car in the streets of Paris, in the attempt to secure an interview.
+He was then a reporter at France 2 until 1999.
+From 1995 to 2000, he was the channel's correspondent in London.
+From 2000 to 2001, he was promoted to editor-in-chief.

-From September 2001 until his death, he presents the investigation magazine Complément d'enquête on France 2.
-From January to July 2005, he presents the Journal de 13 heures on the same channel after the sudden departure of Christophe Hondelatte.
+From September 2001 until his death, he was the host of the investigation magazine Complément d'enquête on France 2.
+From January to July 2005, he anchored the Journal de 13 heures on the same channel after the sudden departure of Christophe Hondelatte.
 In September 2007, he was named news editor on Europe 1.
-He was acknowledged in July 2008 by Alexandre Bompard.
+He was fired in July 2008 by Alexandre Bompard.